 Allowing agents to take ownership of specific activities – sometimes becoming subject matter experts or training them in specific skills to fill new roles within the company – makes them feel important and acknowledged.

 This is especially relevant with chatbots taking over many simple and repetitive tasks, freeing up agents to deal with more complex customer issues.
 And they appreciate that.
-The 2017 Aspect Agent Experience Survey found that agents are not only willing to spend their time on more complicated customer issues, but that the majority see increased opportunities for growth and value-added contribution.
+Agents prefer being able to focus on more crucial, creative tasks, rather than wasting time on mundane tasks.

-When considering the best way to widen agents’ skill sets, technology-based tools are often the key to professional development, as they enable agents to handle a much wider range of complex issues and to advance their careers.
+When considering how to improve call center operations and the best way to widen agents’ skill sets, technology-based tools are often the key to professional development.
+This is because they enable agents to handle a much wider range of complex issues and to advance their careers.

-As the range of products on the market increases and with BPO contact centers servicing multiple clients, the humble contact center agent has the potential to become the “tech guru” of the future, able to advise and assist on thousands of use cases across hundreds of devices and dozens of sectors.
+As the range of products on the market increases and with BPO contact centers servicing multiple clients, the humble contact center agent has the potential to become the “tech guru” of the future.
+The agent will have the ability to advise and assist on thousands of use cases across hundreds of devices and dozens of sectors.
 Powered by new technologies, agents can provide next-generation customer support beyond the scope of a traditional contact center.

 AT&T is using SmartVideo technology from SundaySky to minimize ‘bill shock’ for their new and returning customers, placing more calls to customers who receive a bill for the first time or who get an invoice for a larger amount than usual.
 These bills now come with links to personalized videos that explain each specific charge, decreasing inbound calls.